Mahmoud Mohieldin: Ministry of Investment

 Mohieldin was appointed Minister of Investment upon its establishment in 2004.
 The ministry was established with a mandate to reform the investment climate in Egypt, further develop non-bank financial services, and introduce a comprehensive Asset Management Program for State-Owned Enterprises (SOEs).
 He led a comprehensive structural and regulatory reform program to modernize and liberalize the Egyptian economy in those three critical areas – leveraging private investment for growth and job creation; enhancing access to non-bank financial services; and implementing a successful asset management program of public enterprises.

+Private investment

-Private investment: through his major legislative and institutional reforms, there was a tangible impact on both domestic investments, as well as FDI inflows.
+Mohieldin's legislative and institutional reforms, affected both domestic investments and FDI inflows.
 Between 2004–05 and 2006–07, private sector investments grew at an average annual rate of 40% and FDI inflows increased from $2 billion in 2004 50 $13.2 billion in 2008.
 As a result of his leadership, Egypt was named Top Reformer for four years in the Doing Business Report and was the top regional recipient of foreign direct investment.